CENsBonn/fMRI/hpc-process.md

 ## Run an fMRIPrep job

-To run `fMRIPrep` on the uploaded `reproin`, you can use the following command:
+To run `fMRIPrep` on the uploaded `reproin-bids` workspace, you can use the following command:

 ```console
 $ ./run-job.sh reproin-bids ./job/reproin-fmriprep